spessasus/SpessaSynth/README.md

 - Written in pure JavaScript using WebAudio API (Express.js is only used for the file server)

 ## Limitations
-- Max 4 Samples per note.
-It's probably my bad coding or it's too much for the browser.
-Either way, it may cause problems with some instruments, but the program tries to find the samples that matter the most.
-I might consider writing custom AudioWorklet to get around this.
 - The program currently supports a limited amount of generators and no modulators.
-There are some problems with the volume balancing.
 This program is still in it's early development, so it might not sound as good as other synthetizers (e.g. FluidSynth)

 ## Installation
 ***Chrome is highly recommended!***